zhoulander/Powermon433/README.md

 Use a 164.398mm wire antenna for quarter wavelength monopole.

+## RUNNING AS A DATA LOGGER ##

+Included in this package is a not-very-well-thought-out example script `loop.sh` you can run to log data from your power monitor.
+Check the comments for requirements.

+### THE ARDUINO RESET ####

+Arduino boards reset if a new serial connection is made.
+It's by design more than anything else, but is annoying if you're making many short logging runs.
+In theory, for an Arduino Uno, you can put a 10 µF capacitor across, but I haven't had much success with that.

+As I'm only logging a file once a day, it's not so much of a problem for me.

 ## ADDITIONAL NOTES ##

 The temperature decoding may not exactly match the display, mainly